strongswan/strongswan/src/libcharon/plugins/vici/README.md

 		for key in conn:
 			print key

+Please note that if the returned generator is not iterated completely, it must be closed using _close()_.
+This is implicitly done when breaking from a loop, but an explicit call may be required when directly iterating the generator with _next()_.

 ## Sorting in dictionaries ##

 In VICI, in some message trees the order of objects in dictionary matters.
 In